apache/aurora/docs/reference/scheduler-configuration.md

 	Maximum delay between attempts to schedule a flapping task.
 -max_leading_duration (default (1, days))
 	After leading for this duration, the scheduler should commit suicide.
+-max_parallel_coordinated_maintenance (default 10)
+	Maximum number of coordinators that can be contacted in parallel.
 -max_registration_delay (default (1, mins))
 	Max allowable delay to allow the driver to register before aborting -max_reschedule_task_delay_on_startup (default (30, secs))